lucasburlingham/jovark-minecraft-web-installer/README.md

 ## Features

-- Web Installer for Linux and Windows (WIP)
+- Web Installer for Linux and Windows (Working 95%)
 - Start server from the web \*
 - View the console from anywhere \*
 - Run console commands from any web browser with Admin account \*